WillDreamer/AgentRL/README.md

 🔹 All of the methods utilized is in `recipe`, you can warp the verl worker for your code to join our codebase.
 The folder under `recipe` can represent either a method for different tasks or a series methods for one task.
 You can refer to [Easy Extension](docs/extension.md) for examples.

+🔹 All of the environments utilized is in `agent_system`, you can warp the env for your code to join our codebase.

 🔹 Add specific dependencies to `requirements_xxx.txt`

 🔹 Feel free to add the folder of the third-party tools, e.g., `AgentRL/sandbox` for code implementation.